e2eSolutionArchitect/troubleshoot/kubernetes/k8s-quick-intro.md

 ## Conponents in Master node
 - Contrainer runtime ( such as Docker )
 - etcd > is a key-value store. stores master and node information
-- kube-scheduler >
+- #### kube-scheduler >
-- kube-apiserver >
+- kube-apiserver > It exposes k8s APIs. everyone, clitool kubectl, Users and masters components like scheduler, controller manager, etcd, worker node components like 'kubelet', everyone talk with API server.
 - kube controller manager >
 - Cloud controller manager >